Muhammad Adil

+Club career

+Early career

+Adil started his youth career with Young Blood FC Bahawalpur.
+The club took him to Lahore for under-14 trials when he was young, and supported him from 2004 onwards.
+Adil used to work for several hours as a labourer before going to the field to play for the club.

-Pak Elektron & Khan Research Laboratories
+Pak Elektron

-Early years

-Pak Elektron placed Adil in their first team for the 2010 season, signing his first professional contract at the age of 18.
+In 2009, Adil signed his first professional contract at the age of 18 with Pakistan Premier League departmental side Pak Elektron.
 Adil went on to score six goals in 25 appearances, making a lot of assists, in all competitions.

+Khan Research Laboratories

 His performances and record made Khan Research Laboratories, the runners-up of the league, caught their attention to sign him permanently.
 The following season, Adil won the Pakistan Premier League with Khan Research Laboratories in 2011 as KRL set a Pakistan Premier League record scoring the most points in a season in the Pakistan Premier League with 77 points.
 Adil also won the Challenge Cup with KRL (1–0) against rivals K-Electric in 2011.
 Later, Adil went on to make his debut AFC President's Cup on 8 May 2012 in a 0–0 draw against Erchim from Mongolia.